Windmill Labs

 dbtdbt

 SOC 2.
-RBAC, SSO (SAML), audit logging, PrivateLink and IP restrictions are dbt Cloud Enterprise / Enterprise+ features. dbt Core self-hosted has no built-in RBAC or SSO.
+RBAC, SSO (SAML), audit logging and granular permissions are dbt Cloud Enterprise features, with PrivateLink, IP restrictions and hybrid projects on Enterprise+. dbt Core self-hosted has no built-in RBAC or SSO.

 Multi-tenancy